aphan1um/cloud63/docker/website/README.md

 # Website front-end
  Has static web-pages to host our website via Nginx.
-With Nginx's configuration, it also allows to interact with our website to interact with our REST API server within a Docker stack.
+With Nginx's configuration also allows our website to interact with our (Flask) REST API server within a Docker stack.

 ## File overview:
 1. *index.html*: Main web page.